firejoust/mineflayer-physics/README.md

   Estimate another player's control states based on their velocity Note that:
   - the "sprint" state has not been implemented
-  - server-side latency and velocity can cause inaccuracy
+  - velocity applied by the server and connection latency can cause inaccuracy

   Arguments:
   - entity (PrismarineEntity): the player's entity